newrelic/sidecar/README.md

 -------------------

 Envoy uses a very different model than HAproxy and thus Sidecar's support for it is quite different from its support for HAproxy.

-Envoy makes requests to a variety of discovery service APIs on a timed basis.
+When using the REST-based LDS API (V1), Envoy makes requests to a variety of discovery service APIs on a timed basis.
 Sidecar currently implements three of these: the Cluster Discovery Service (CDS), the Service Discovery Service (SDS), and the Listeners Discovery Service (LDS).
+When using the gRPC V2 API, Sidecar sends updates to Envoy as soon as possible via gRPC.

+Note that the LDS API (V1) has been deprecated by Envoy and it's recommended to use the gRPC-based V2 API.

 Nitro builds and supports [an Envoy container](https://hub.docker.com/r/gonitro/envoyproxy/tags/) that is tested and works against Sidecar.
 This is the easiest way to run Envoy with Sidecar.
 You can find an example container configuration